dwarvesf/playground/Blockchain/Blockchain Bridge.md

 ---
+tags:
+ - blockchain
-tags: blockchain, blockchain-bridge
+ - blockchain-bridge
+ - web3
-authors: Pham Ngoc Thanh
+authors:
+  - thanhpn
 title: 'Blockchain Bridge'
 github_id: thanhpn
+description: A comprehensive guide to understanding blockchain bridges, their types, and how they facilitate communication and asset transfers between different blockchain networks.
 date: 2022-06-21
 ---